wallali/connect-db2/Readme.md

 ```

 ### Using a DSN
-Altenatively if you prefer, you can use the full DSN string in the config instead:
+Altenatively if you prefer, you can supply the full DSN string in the config instead:

 ```js
 var session = require('express-session');